TainanReis/WebChat/README.md

 # WebChat
-Easy private webchat with file transfer
+Easy private webchat with file transfer (check version 1st)

 How to use:
  - Install the dependencies:
     - install Node.js
     - Open Node.js console and go to the webchat folder
     - run: npm install
  - Run the index.js: node index.js

 I am doing this for my own learning purposes.
 Since I'm sharing it to whoever may be interested, I commented the code for easy understanding.